Topics in String Theory and Quantum Gravity: String theory II. Fermionic strings

-with $c\geq \beta_{H}$.
-It is expected that by analytically continuing the partition function $Z(\beta)$ to the whole complex $\beta$-plane and deforming the contour of integration one could get a density of states valid in regimes different from the Hagedorn one (cf. for example \cite{Deo-Jain-Tan,Deo-Jain-Tan-2}).
-Looking at the distribution of the energy among the ensemble of strings when the Hagedorn temperature is approached from the low temperature phase, the phase transition would correspond to the fact that, when the number of noncompact dimensions is higher than two, a single string is able to absorb all the energy because of the exponential growth of the number of state per energy level for one string \cite{Deo-Jain-Tan-2}.
-In the microcanonical description this actually implies that the specific heat is negative, showing an inestability in the system that may be associated to a phase transition.
-Many issues of finite temperature strings remain to be clarified.
+where~$c\geq \beta_{H}$.
+By analytically continuing the partition function~$Z(\beta)$ to the whole complex~$\beta$-plane and deforming the contour of integration, a density of states valid in regimes different from the Hagedorn one could then be obtained (cf., for example, refs.~\cite{Deo-Jain-Tan,Deo-Jain-Tan-2}).
+Looking at how the energy distributes among the strings in the ensemble as the Hagedorn temperature is approached from the low temperature phase, the phase transition would correspond to the fact that, when the number of noncompact dimensions is larger than two, a single string is able to absorb all the available energy due to the exponential growth of its number of state per energy level~\cite{Deo-Jain-Tan-2}.
+In the microcanonical description this implies that the specific heat is negative, showing an instability in the system that might be associated with a phase transition.
+Many important issues about string theory thermodynamics are still to be clarified.